 I first saw Punch as a child on a beach in the South of England.
 My show grows from that experience.
 I tune my swazzel to the sound I remember from that day.
 It was a professional show performed by Frank Edmonds.
 Everyone was expected to pay, and they did.

-In 1992 I became a full time street showman.
-I discovered that there is a fundamental difference between being paid for a children’s birthday party and earning a day’s wages for two men, in the street.
-I’ve heard it said that “a Punch show is an excuse to ask people for money” – I agree!
+In 1992 when I became a full time street showman.
+I quickly discovered that there is a fundamental difference between being paid for a children’s birthday party and earning a day’s wages for two men in the street.
+I’ve heard it said that “a Punch show is an excuse to ask for money” – I agree!
 London is a hard city; people don’t visit the West End to give us money.
 We have to take it from them.
 A street show must have a hard edge and a dark side to succeed with a sophisticated crowd.

 London is the most cosmopolitan city in the world.
 35 million people pass through Covent Garden each year.
 I am, therefore, very experienced at engaging large audiences of all ages and nationalities.
 Over thousands of performances, under the harsh conditions of the street, I have been forced to develop communication skills and ‘tricks’, unique to the profession and of ancient origin, in order to create a drama that is universal, or archetypal.